DSST / Computing and Information Technology

 Explanation: You usually access computers using a keyboard and mouse to select icons and menus from the desktop, and you navigate through folders and windows, etc., right?
 This is the graphical user interface.
 The command-line interface is where you type in text commands to give instructions to the computer.
 It is usually present in most operating systems but used mostly by experienced users and system administrators.
 A menu-driven interface allows you to navigate only using menus and sub-menus, such as on an automated teller machine; and a natural language interface allows you to speak to the computer to give instructions.

-Correct Answer: A. Hz
+Correct Answer: B. Hz

 Explanation: Processor speed is expressed in Hz (Hertz).
 For older computers, MHz (megahertz) is used, while for new computers, which are faster, GHz (gigahertz) is used.
 1 Hz is equal to 1 cycle (1 tick of the system clock).

-Correct Answer: B. Multitasking
+Correct Answer: C. Multitasking

 Explanation: There are different ways in which an operating system can handle many processes.
 The most common one is multitasking: more than one task runs on one processor.
 Multithreading is when different parts of a program run: one thread waits for user input into a spreadsheet while another thread performs a calculation in the background.
 Multiprocessing is when the processor has several cores (independent processing units), or there are multiple processors, and they share the work among them.
 Make sure not to confuse those three terms.
 Multirunning is not an actual term.

-Correct Answer: D. Peer-to-peer network
+Correct Answer: C. Peer-to-peer network

 Explanation: How do you differentiate among all those different types of networks?
 Their names contain hints.
 The term peer-to-peer means that things are shared among peers: all computers in the network have same capabilities, and there is no need for a central server to control the network.
 Client-server is the opposite: there is a centralized computer acting as a server, and individual computers share the services of that server.
 A wide area network is a network covering a wide geographic area, such as a country or even the world, and an intranet is a network that is internal to a company and thus private.